-The transport network is a critical part of the end-to-end 5G solution.
+The transport network is a crucial part of the whole 5G solution.
 It is the unifying network fabric that must deliver new performance, reach and capabilities to address demanding new requirements.

 • Extreme bandwidth for enhanced mobile broadband (eMBB) demands a new generation of terabit capacity networking products that can support multi gigabit cell site connectivity and network-facing interfaces for link speeds up to 100 GE.
 These products must be delivered in a variety of compact form factors and support temperature hardening for outdoor applications.